 Edge cases on the 50K

 Alpha Futures does not support mid-account plan downgrades or upgrades.
-To switch from Standard to Advanced, you would cancel the Standard account and open a fresh Advanced.
+To switch from Premium to Advanced, you would cancel the Premium account and open a fresh Advanced account.
 The new account starts a new evaluation with a new activation fee on pass.

 Running 50K alongside a 150K